-The Company has a significant amount of U.S. federal and state deferred tax assets, which include net operating loss carryforwards ("NOLs") and other losses.
-The Company's ability to utilize the losses to offset future taxable income may be limited significantly if the Company were to experience an "ownership change" as defined in section 382 of the Internal Revenue Code of 1986, as amended (the "Code").
+Although the Company has set up a valuation allowance against the majority of its U.S. federal and state deferred tax assets, which include net operating loss carry forwards ("NOLs") and other losses, such allowance does not preclude the Company from using the deferred tax assets in the future.
+However, the Company's ability to utilize the losses to offset future taxable income may be deferred or limited significantly if the Company were to experience an "ownership change" as defined in section 382 of the Internal Revenue Code of 1986, as amended (the "Code").
 In general, an ownership change will occur if there is a cumulative increase in ownership of the Company's stock by "5-percent shareholders" (as defined in the Code) that exceeds 50 percentage points over a rolling three-year period.
 The determination of whether an ownership change has occurred for purposes of Section 382 is complex and requires significant judgment.
 The extent to which the Company's ability to utilize the losses is limited as a result of such an ownership change depends on many variables, including the value of the Company's stock at the time of the ownership change.
-Although the Company's ownership has changed significantly during the three-year period ended December 31, 2010 (due in significant part to the Company's June 2009 preferred stock offering), the Company does not believe there has been a cumulative increase in ownership in excess of 50 percentage points during that period.
+Although the Company's ownership has changed significantly during the three-year period ended December 31, 2011 (due in significant part to the Company's June 2009 preferred stock offering), the Company does not believe there has been a cumulative increase in ownership in excess of 50 percentage points during that period.
 The Company continues to monitor changes in ownership.
-If such a cumulative increase did occur in any three year period and the Company were limited in the amount of losses it could use to offset taxable income, the Company's results of operations and cash flows would be adversely impacted.
+If such a cumulative increase did occur in any three year period and the Company was limited in the amount of losses it could use to offset taxable income, the Company's results of operations and cash flows would be adversely impacted.